waylad/algo-zombie-smash/README.md

 ![](https://algo-zombie-smash.pages.dev/assets/screenshots/mood2.png)

 # Designing smashers, upgrades, backgrounds, etc…
 We hired artist Robson Teixeira to create everything we’ll need for our game: smashers, garage, the upgradable elements and some elements of the game.
-Next slide is the proof from fiverr.com.
+Next is the proof from fiverr.com.
 We have paid him 621.17 euros so far to originally design all you’re going to see next.
 We own their full copyrights.
 ![](https://algo-zombie-smash.pages.dev/assets/screenshots/fiverr.png)

 # Getting started